higan-emu/emulation-articles/input/run-ahead/README.md

 pressed.

 # Overhead
-This technique seems ](ke a clear), so what's the catch?
+This technique seems like a clear win, so what's the catch?
 Mainly, just overhead.
 You cannot offload frame generation to a multi-core CPU, because each frame has to be rendered in-order, one at a time.
 In other words, it's a serial process.